ygorelik/ydk-gen/sdk/python/core/docsgen/getting_started.rst

     source .env

 The YDK extensively uses Python scripts for building its components and model API packages (bundles).
+By default the YDK uses Python system installation.
-In order to isolate YDK Python environment from system installation, it is recommended to use Python virtual environment, which is created by the installation script as part of default behavior.
-However the user can alter the default behavior and force the YDK to use system or customer Python installation.
+In order to isolate YDK Python environment from system installation, the script can build Python3 virtual environment.
+If built, the user must manually activate virtual environment when generating model bundles and/or running YDK based application.
 By default the Python virtual environment is installed under `$HOME/venv` directory.
 If user has different location, the PYTHON_VENV environment variable should be set to that location.

-Here is simple example of core YDK installation for Python programming language:
+Here is simple example of core YDK installation for Python programming language with no virtual environment:

 .. code-block:: sh